 - The value of the estate is less than or equal to Two Hundred Thousand Dollars ($200,000.00);

-- The decedent has been deceased for more than five (5) years; or
+- The decedent died more than five (5) years; or

-- The decedent resided in another jurisdiction at the time of death.
+- The deceased person resided in another jurisdiction at the time of death.